jwnfld3/sql-database-creation/README.md

     FOREIGN KEY (CustomerID) REFERENCES Customers(CustomerID) );
 ```

-**Explanation**:
-The `Orders` table captures each transaction. `CustomerID` links each order to a customer in the `Customers` table, enforcing a one-to-many relationship via a foreign key. `TotalAmount` is a decimal value supporting two decimal places for currency.
+- Paste into the query editor.
+- Click **Execute**.

+**Explanation**: This table stores order data and references `CustomerID` from the `Customers` table to maintain relational integrity.

 ---

 ## Conclusion

-By completing this lab, a functional SQL database structure has been created, capable of storing customer and order data.
-This structure is foundational for performing business queries, customer management, and financial reporting in future labs or development stages.
+This lab walked through connecting to SQL Server via SSMS, creating a database, and designing two foundational tables.
+The structure supports essential operations like storing customer profiles and tracking their orders, which are key components of any transactional business application.